How Do I Know If My Car Has A Recall?

 If you suspect your vehicle may have a defect putting your safety at risk, take the important step of reporting it to the NHTSA to get the situation remedied to ensure your safety.
-An investigation is warranted if the agency receives reports regarding the same product that could indicate a safety-related defect may exist.
+If the agency receives enough reports regarding the same product that could indicate a safety-related defect may exist, they will begin an investigation.
 You have three options to file such complaints:

 Vehicle Safety Hotline.
 You may call 1-888-327-4236 toll free to register complaints or to receive recall information about a vehicle.

 Safecar.gov.
 If you prefer to file a safety complaint online, you may visit https://www.safercar.gov to help facilitate the recall process.